-Description: This program uses the same description, eligibility requirements and regulations as the statewide program described above although the funding is from a separate allocation reserved for small projects which have qualified rehabilitation costs less than $500,000.
+Description: This program uses the same description, eligibility requirements and regulations as the program described above, but the funding is from a separate allocation reserved for small projects which have qualified rehabilitation expenditures less than $750,000.

-Eligibility Requirements: In addition to the eligibility requirements for the state wide program above, properties must have qualified rehabilitation costs that do not exceed $500,000.
+Eligibility Requirements: In addition to the eligibility requirements for the program above, properties must have qualified rehabilitation expenditures that do not exceed $750,000.
 The entire rehabilitation project must meet the Secretary of the Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings.

 4-year “freeze” on property tax increases, then 25% increase per year to adjusted value after rehabilitation.